non/pairing/README.md

 [XON/XOFF](http://en.wikipedia.org/wiki/Software_flow_control)
 (e.g. adding `stty -ixon` to `$HOME/.bashrc`).

-I think everyone should do this anyway, since having your terminal hang inexplicably when you hit `Ctrl-q` is almost never useful to anyone (and almost no one I work with understands what has happened).
+To expand on #4: I think everyone should do this anyway, since having your terminal hang inexplicably when you hit `Ctrl-q` is almost never useful to anyone (and almost no one I work with understands what has happened).
 But it's true that using `Ctrl-q` as meta requires users to recover from this situation by using `Ctrl-q q` instead of just `Ctrl-q`.

-Since no other tools/editors that I know of use `Ctrl-Q` as an important key binding it works much better than other choices, like `Ctrl-A`, `Ctrl-B`, etc.
+Since no other tools/editors that I know of use `Ctrl-q` as an important key binding it works much better than other choices, like `Ctrl-a`, `Ctrl-b`, etc.

 ### Copyright and License